autisticvegan/practice/my-website/docs/Amazon stories/important ones/Ownership.md

 - something about feedback tool / automated jira requests

 ### Task:
+- Need an organized way to collect feedback about an internal tool

 ### Action:
+- BE:
+- FE:
+- working with designer for icons

 ### Result:
-nps / csat score
+- nps / csat score
+- Extracted the components into a library which can be used by other tools, all they need is a db
+- hundreds of feature requests fulfilled

 ### Reflection:
-all about the data
+- all about the data
+- Next step would be apps or browser extensions with things like notification support, survey support, etc
+- h
+- h
+- h

 ### 5 Whys: